Self-driving (automated) vehicles are exciting but this new technology cannot work with current CTP schemes.

 - Fairness of different levels of cover across different jurisdictions for the same crash and injury

 - Agreement on who will pay for injury caused on public roads

 - Common agreement on who or what is in control of the vehicle at the time.

-The situation is complex and it will not be a clear road ahead.
+CTP for self-driving cars is complex and it will not be a clear road ahead.